2025 New Zealand measles outbreak: Responses

 By 10 October 2025, Health New Zealand had administered 7,000 MMR vaccines in response to the measles cases in Northland and Queenstown.
 In response to the first case in October 2025, the National Public Health Service led a national coordinated response to the measles outbreak by boosting its contact tracing staff capacity and expanding access to MMR vaccines.

 On 27 October, Health New Zealand issued an advisory urging Nelson residents to be vigilant for measles symptoms and local exposure events in response to case confirmed in the city the previous week.
 During the fourth week of October, the NPHS gave out an addition 770 MMR doses in addition to its weekly average of 3,000 doses.
 By 30 October 2025, Health New Zealand had set up several pop-up serology clinics to offer free immunity level tests for people who had been exposed to known measles cases.
 One of these clinics was established at Wellington Girls' College, where dozens of students and staff were considered closed contacts.

-On 3 November 2025, Health Minister Simeon Brown confirmed that New Zealand had 117,000 MMR vaccines in storage, with 28,000 more doses expected to arrive in December 2025.
+On 3 November, Health Minister Simeon Brown confirmed that New Zealand had 117,000 MMR vaccines in storage, with 28,000 more doses expected to arrive in December 2025.
 Brown encouraged everyone to check they were fully vaccinated in order to combat the spread of measles.
 Drug funding agency Pharmac's pharmaceutical funding manager Claire Pouwels confirmed that the agency had "a significant safety buffer" of vaccines.
 During Measles Immunisation Week (3-9 November), Health New Zealand managed to administer a total of 15,318 MMR doses.

+On 10 December, Tongan New Zealander and Auckland University of Technology immunologist Chris Puli'uvea urged Pasifika New Zealanders traveling to their home countries in the Pacific or within New Zealand to check they were immunised against measles to combat the spread of the disease.

+On 4 February 2026, Health New Zealand declared that the 2025 measles outbreak had ended, after 42 days had passed since the last confirmed case on 21 December 2025.